-Look: Over 30 million Americans are still unemployed.
+Look: The US unemployment rate increased to 3.7% in May 2023.
 Needless to say, unemployment is at its highest level since the Great Depression.
-To top it off, businesses are closing at an unprecedented rate and there is a chance the $600 CARES act benefit may be reduced or end July 31st .
 As if that’s not enough to deal with, you have to wonder if your tenants will pay rent.
 If your tenants can’t (or won’t) pay rent, how can you meet your financial obligations?

 The good news is that you have several options to collect rent from non paying tenants.
 And, there are steps you can take to stay in good financial standing with your commercial real estate loan if you can’t collect rent.
 Although the pandemic is a stressful experience, dealing with delinquent tenants doesn’t have to be.
 Here’s your essential guide to handling tenants who aren’t paying.

 What Are the First Steps When Tenants Haven’t Paid Rent?